Rishabh6306/Tik-Tak-Toe/README.md

 ## Screenshots

-Here are a few screenshots of CountryInfo Web App:
+Here are a screenshot of Game:

 ![Screenshot 1](./public/tik%20tak%20toe%20game.png)